briandowns/Dictu/docs/docs/classes.md

 ## Access Levels
 A big part of the OOP paradigm is encapsulation, the fact that the outside interface only shows what it needs to show and things internal to the class do not need to be known to the user of the interface.
-Dictu manages this concept much the same as other languages through access levels.
-Unlike other languages, Dictu only has two access levels, `public` or `private`.
+Camus manages this concept much the same as other languages through access levels.
+Unlike other languages, Camus only has two access levels, `public` or `private`.
 If a method or instance variable is marked as `private` it is only accessible from within the class itself.
 To mark an instance variable as private it can be done in two ways, via [implicit attributes](#implicit-attributes) or by marking the attribute as private (note this must be done before defining the attribute otherwise it will be publicly visible).
 To mark a method as private, preface the name with `private`.